 We’ve discussed Change Management before, along with various aspects that need attention when undertaking it.
 Here, we’ll look at Change Management through the lenses of WNDYR’s Thinking Framework.
 We’ll also explore how those implementing change need to acknowledge the effects of their efforts on leadership, processes and systems, and individual employees.

 Let’s dig in!

-A quick recap – what is Change Management?
+What is Change Management?

-Change Management is a systematic approach to dealing with the transition or transformation of an organization’s goals, processes or technologies.
-It prepares, equips and supports individuals to successfully adopt change in order to drive organizational success and outcomes.
+Change Management is a systematic approach to dealing with the transition or transformation of an organization’s goals, processes, or technologies.
+It prepares, equips, and supports individuals to successfully adopt change in order to drive organizational success and outcomes.

 Change Management and Leadership